Best Guide Intune Win32 App Deployment | Endpoint Manager

 Running the Microsoft Win32 Content Prep Tool

-Under App Information, ensure you have selected the correct Win32 App.
+On the App Information tab, make sure you have selected the correct Win32 app for deployment.
 The app name cannot be changed here.
-However, you can add application description by clicking Edit Description.
+However, you can add an application description by clicking Edit Description.

-Specify the Publisher info and category to which this app belongs to.
+Enter the Publisher information and the category to which this app belongs.
 You may choose to display this as a featured app in the company portal by turning that slider to Yes.

-In addition to the above information, you can specify following details.
-These are optional details.
+In addition to the above information, you can specify the following details for your Win32 app:

 • Information URL